 The [RE] committee is also responsible for the IECC-Residential Provisions.

-Note that, for the development of the 2015 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
-The groupings are as follows:
+For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
+Note that these are tentative groups.